Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 Debugging

 Debugging requires understanding state, control flow, and the interaction between components.
-Opus 4 excels here because its extended thinking capability lets it trace through execution paths systematically.
-Feed it a stack trace, the relevant source files, and a description of expected vs actual behavior, and Opus will often identify the root cause in a single pass.
+Opus excels here because extended reasoning helps it trace through execution paths systematically.
+Feed it a stack trace, the relevant source files, and a description of expected vs actual behavior, and it often narrows the root cause faster.

-Sonnet 4.5 is adequate for straightforward bugs (null pointer, off-by-one, typo) but struggles with concurrency bugs, memory leaks, and issues that span multiple modules.
+Sonnet is adequate for straightforward bugs, but Opus is a better fit for concurrency bugs, memory leaks, and issues that span multiple modules.

 Refactoring

-Renaming a variable, extracting a method, simplifying a conditional -- Sonnet 4.5 handles these perfectly.
-For refactoring an entire module, splitting a monolith, or migrating a codebase to a new pattern, Opus 4 produces better results because it maintains awareness of how changes ripple through the codebase.
+Renaming a variable, extracting a method, simplifying a conditional -- Sonnet handles these well.
+For refactoring an entire module, splitting a monolith, or migrating a codebase to a new pattern, Opus produces better results because it maintains awareness of how changes ripple through the codebase.

 Test Writing

 Test generation is relatively formulaic: read the function signature, understand the edge cases, write assertions.
-Sonnet 4.5 does this well and fast.
-It generates comprehensive test suites with proper setup, teardown, parametrized cases, and meaningful test names.
-Opus 4 writes slightly more thorough tests for complex integration scenarios, but the difference rarely justifies the 5x cost.
+Sonnet does this well and fast.
+Opus writes more thorough tests for complex integration scenarios, but the difference rarely justifies using the premium tier for every test.

 Documentation